opendocsg/slw-judgments-backfill/2011_SGHC_202/report.md

 **_Absence of proof of maintenance during the marriage_**

 16     In assessing maintenance, the court shall endeavour to place the parties so far as it is practicable and, having regard to their conduct, just to do so, in the financial position in which they would have been if the marriage had not broken down and each had properly discharged his or her financial obligations and responsibilities towards the other.
-As Lai Kew Chai J aptly observed in _Quek Lee Tiam (mw) v Ho Kim Swee (alias Ho Kian Guan)_ [1995] SGHC 23 (“ _Quek Lee Tiam_ ”) at [18] (albeit in the context of s 108(2) of the Women’s Charter (Cap 353, 1985 Ed) [which is the predecessor of s 114(2) of the Women’s Charter]):
+As Lai Kew Chai J aptly observed in _Quek Lee Tiam (mw) v Ho Kim Swee (alias Ho Kian Guan)_ <span class="citation">[1995] SGHC 23</span> (“ _Quek Lee Tiam_ ”) at [18] (albeit in the context of s 108(2) of the Women’s Charter (Cap 353, 1985 Ed) [which is the predecessor of s 114(2) of the Women’s Charter]):

  In the light of its statutory context, the principle is confined to the preservation of her financial position in terms of her maintenance.
 She should therefore be financially provided so that she can continue to live at a level as she did immediately before the breakdown of the marriage.